Tianfu Agricultural Expo

 The result is a unique series of long-span timber structures, created through cooperation of team members on three different continents in a year and a half, delivering indeed the owner’s desire to showcase the economic power of the Chengdu agrarian region, and provide a world-class attraction through innovative engineering and design.

 Early design discussions yielded the concept of an “expanding” arch with varying triangular cross sections.
-With a deeper, wider truss near the base, each cross section is comprised of double bottom chords and a single top chord.
+With a deeper, wider truss near the base, each cross section is comprised of two single bottom chords and a double top chord.
 The triangular push-pull nature of this design is structurally more efficient than a bending-active Vierendeel web.

 The diagonal webbing integrated in each arch is structurally designed to allow slender web elements, which almost disappear and minimize the visual connection between top and bottom truss chords.
 The Larch double top chord is exposed to the weather, creating the need for a carefully developed weather protection and flashing concept throughout the project.
 On top of the truss bottom chords lie glulam purlins, supporting the exterior ETFE weather membranes which are pre-tensioned against the two neighboring arches.